About & Contact

 I grew up in the beautiful Kent countryside, surrounded by animals both wild and domestic.
 My memories of that time are of big family Sunday lunches, long walks through bluebell woods and rolling hills studded with drowsy oast houses.
 Being both arty and sciencey, I couldn't work out if I wanted to be an artist, a palaeontologist or a conservationist when I grew up (so naturally I ended up doing none of those things!)

-So I recently took a step back, reoriented my internal compass, and picked up my analogue materials to start creating art the way I want to.
+So I recently took a step back, reoriented my internal compass, and picked up my analogue materials again to start creating art the way I want to.
 Nowadays I make work to fit my own brief, not a corporate client's.
 I'm much happier in myself and more likely to be found hand-printing linocut art, drawing and painting from the comfort of my own home.

 Local inspiration